-The foundation of our programs is in Viktor Frankl’s proposition that the fundamental motivation in humans is the will to meaning.
+The foundation of our non 12 step program methodology for treating drug addiction, alcoholism, substance abuse, trauma, and PTSD, is in Viktor Frankl’s proposition that the fundamental motivation in humans is the will to meaning.
 In other words, individuals need to make sense of their lives and pursue a personally meaningful existence.
 In line with Frankl’s theory, we see addiction as a result of an individual’s persistently frustrated attempts to live a personally meaningful life.

 Principles of Our Therapeutic Approach

 Our programs are based largely on the theory and practice of Meaning-Centered Therapy (MCT), developed by psychologist Dr. Paul T. P. Wong.
 Dr. Wong was heavily influenced by Viktor Frankl and used personal meaning as a way to organize different therapies such as existential psychotherapy, cognitive-behavioural therapy, narrative therapy, and positive psychology into a unified therapeutic approach.
 Most importantly, our focus on personal meaning requires us to make certain assumptions such as: